TFActions/Terraform-Init/README.md

 This action runs `terraform init` in a specified working directory as part of your IaC pipeline.
 It wraps a reusable PowerShell-based composite action that can optionally install/update the required supporting PowerShell module version, control prerelease usage, toggle locking behavior, and provide debug/verbose output for easier troubleshooting.

+## Prerequisites

+You must have the Terraform CLI available in the runner environment before using this action.
+The recommended (and tested) approach is to use the official HashiCorp setup action immediately before this action:
+See the [Example Usage](#example-usage) section below for the required setup snippet.

 ## Features

 - Executes `terraform init` in a chosen working directory (`WorkingDirectory` input; defaults to the repository root).